United States military buildup in the Caribbean during Operation Southern Spear: Cuban crisis and further buildup

+On May 5, 2026, Rubio held a meeting with SOUTHCOM commander General Francis L. Donovan regarding Operation Southern Spear with a map of Cuba on the background.
+When asked about why he posed a picture with the map of Cuba, he had clarified saying "Cuba is under the Southern Command, you know it's the closest part.
+Our ambassadors were all over the Western Hemisphere.
+I met with the general who just took command of SOUTHCOM, and there was a map of Cuba behind us.
+I thought it would be fitting to take a picture in front of it because it's the closest to the United States within SOUTHCOM.".

+On May 20, 2026, and her Carrier Strike Group along with and had arrived in the Caribbean.

+Casualties

+United States

+On 7 February 2026, Lance Cpl.
+Chukwuemeka E. Oforah, a US Marine, died in a non-combat incident after falling overboard from the amphibious assault ship USS Iwo Jima (LHD-7) while operating in the Caribbean Sea.
+Search and rescue efforts were unsuccessful.
+This is the only reported US military fatality during Operation Southern Spear.

+Alleged drug traffickers

+US forces reported killing approximately 144 individuals identified as narco-terrorists in airstrikes on suspected trafficking vessels during the Venezuelan authorities and human rights organizations disputed the US characterization, alleging many victims were civilians or fishermen.

+Casualties among Venezuelan military personnel and allies from related ground operations are covered in 2026 United States intervention in Venezuela.

 Reactions

 Venezuela

-On 18 August, Maduro said the US "has gone mad and has renewed its threats to Venezuela's peace and tranquility".
-He "announced the planned deployment of more than 4.5 million militia members" around Venezuela, per The Associated Press, and started militia enrollment on 23 August.
+On 18 August 2025, Maduro said the US "has gone mad and has renewed its threats to Venezuela's peace and tranquility" and "announced the planned deployment of more than 4.5 million militia members" around Venezuela.
 The Economist was skeptical of the announcement, stating, "Election receipts show he received fewer than 3.8m votes last year; it is improbable that more people would fight to defend him than would vote for him."
 The International Institute for Strategic Studies estimated the militia had 343,000 members as of 2020.
 The BBC reported that many of the recently mobilized militia are "mostly made up of volunteers from poor communities, although public sector workers have reported being pressured into joining them as well."
 On 25 August, Maduro "said 15,000 'well armed and trained' men had been deployed to states near the Colombian border," per The Economist.